HAT medium: Applications

 HAT medium is used for preparation of monoclonal antibodies.
-This process is called hybridoma technology.
 Laboratory animals (e.g., mice) are first exposed to an antigen against which we are interested in isolating an antibody.
 Once splenocytes are isolated from the mammal, the B cells are fused with HGPRT negative, immortalized myeloma cells using polyethylene glycol or the Sendai virus.
 Fused cells are incubated in the HAT medium.
 Aminopterin in the medium blocks the de novo pathway.
 Hence, unfused myeloma cells die, as they cannot produce nucleotides by the de novo or salvage pathway.
 Unfused B cells die as they have a short lifespan.
 In this way, only the B cell-myeloma hybrids survive.
 These cells produce antibodies (a property of B cells) and are immortal (a property of myeloma cells).

 The incubated medium is then diluted into multiwell plates to such an extent that each well contains only 1 cell.

 Then the supernatant in each well can be checked for the desired antibody.
 Since the antibodies in a well are produced by the same B cell, they will be directed towards the same epitope, and are known as monoclonal antibodies.

 The production of monoclonal antibodies was first invented by César Milstein and Georges J. F. Köhler, which earned them the 1984 Nobel Prize in Physiology or Medicine, shared with Niels Kaj Jerne.